ST. LAWRENCE PARKS COMMISSION

 Ian Wilson was the Dean of the School of Business at St. Lawrence College until 2006.
 Prior to that, he was a Professor in Business and Government at St. Lawrence College and a Consultant for Wilson & Wade Municipal Consultants.
 Mr. Wilson is the former Campaign Chair of the University Hospitals Kingston Foundation capital campaign, a former board member of the South East Local Health Integration Network and a member of the Advisory Board and former Board Chair of Kingston General Hospital.
 He is currently a member of the Kingston, Frontenac and Lennox and Addington Health Unit Board.
 Mr. Wilson holds an MEd and an MPA from Queen's University, a BA from Trent University and a Diploma in Business from the Eastern Ontario Institute of Technology (now Algonquin College).

-Carmen Cousineau is currently the Executive Director of the Upper Canada Leger Centre for Education and Training (UCLCET).
-Her portfolio includes the coordination of International Education, Student Nutrition programs, Computer for Kids and the Passport to Prosperity campaign.
+Carmen Cousineau, CAO of Cousineau Consulting is the project lead to create a Child and Youth Advocacy Centre in Cornwall, Ontario to provide coordinated support services to children/youth affected by physical and/or sexual abuse.
+She recently retired as the Executive Director of the Upper Canada Leger Center for Education and Training (UCLCET).
 Prior to joining UCLCET she held senior positions with Cornwall and Stormont, Dundas and Glengarry Counties - Social and Housing Services.
 She has also taught at the local community college and was Executive Director of the Industrial Training Council.
-Ms. Cousineau is Co-Chair of the Ontario Business Education Partnership and Chair of the Social Development Council of Cornwall and Area.
+Ms. Cousineau is a member of the Seaway Valley Community Health Centre Board of Directors and is the past Co-Chair of the Ontario Business Education Partnership and past Chair of the Social Development Council of Cornwall and Area.

 DALY, LINDA ANN